Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 Sri Lanka as a travel country

-Sri Lanka has the potential to become the next major travel destination in Asia.
-There is no doubt about that at all.
+Sri Lanka has the potential to become the next big travel destination in Asia.
+There is absolutely no doubt about that.

-Today, fewer visitors come to the emerald-green island than there are to Denmark, but that is unlikely to continue...
-So if you love Southeast Asian countries like Thailand og Malaysia, and has a penchant for beautiful islands in the Indian Ocean, Sri Lanka is a perfect choice for a trip.
+Today, fewer visitors come to the emerald-green island than there are to Denmark, but it is unlikely to continue like this.
+So if you love Southeast Asian countries like Thailand og Malaysia and have a penchant for beautiful islands in the Indian Ocean, Sri Lanka is an obvious choice for a trip.

 Have a nice trip to Sri Lanka.